Cheoljong of Joseon

-Cheoljong (25 July 1831 – 16 January 1864), personal name Yi Won-beom, later Yi Byeon, was the 25th monarch of the Joseon dynasty of Korea.
-After King Heonjong died without any descendants in 1849, Queen Sunwon chose Cheoljong, aged 19, to ascend to the throne, adopting him as the heir of her late husband, King Sunjo.
+Cheoljong (25 July 1831 – 16 January 1864), (Note: In the Korean calendar (lunisolar), he was born on the 17th day of the 6th lunar month and died on the 8th day of the 12th lunar month.) personal name Yi Won-beom, later changed to Yi Byeon, was the 25th monarch of Joseon.
+A great-great-grandson of King Yeongjo, he was adopted by Queen Sunwon and ascended to the throne upon the death of his nominal nephew, the childless King Heonjong.
+Following the establishment of the Korean Empire, he was honored as Emperor Jang.

-Cheoljong was a great-great-grandson of King Yeongjo.
-He grew up in poverty; even after becoming king, he had little political influence, and the power to govern was held mainly by the Andong Kim clan, the paternal family of Queen Sunwon.
-The Andong Kim clan's monopoly caused nationwide corruption, resulting in a series of peasant revolts in southern Joseon in 1862.
-As Cheoljong's sons all died in infancy, he was succeeded by a distant relative, Gojong.
+Cheoljong grew up in poverty; even after becoming king, he had little political influence, and the power to govern was held mainly by the Andong Kim clan, the paternal family of Queen Sunwon.
+The Andong Kim clan's monopoly caused nationwide corruption, resulting in a series of peasant revolts.
+As Cheoljong's sons all died in infancy, he was also succeeded by a distant relative.

 Biography

 Early life

 Cheoljong was born Yi Won-beom, the 3rd and youngest son of Yi Gwang (Jeongye Daewongun), a great-grandson of King Yeongjo of Joseon.
 His mother was a concubine, and she was a daughter of Yeom Seong-hwa, a commoner, descended from the Yongdam Yeom clan.

 Prince Euneon was Cheoljong's grandfather and a younger half-brother of Jeongjo of Joseon; in 1786, accused of treason, he and his family was exiled to Ganghwa Island.
 Prince Euneon was killed during the Catholic Persecution of 1801, as his wife and daughter-in-law became Catholic, which was illegal in Joseon at that time; his children remained in confinement on the island until King Sunjo decided to pardon them in 1822.
 One of Prince Euneon's sons, Yi Gwang, was in his thirties, thus married a daughter of Choi Su-chang and had a son, Yi Won-gyeong; he had another two sons, respectively born to different concubines.
 The family eventually returned to the capital, Hanseong.
 When Cheoljong was young, he had little education.
 At the age of four, he studied the Thousand Character Classic; later, he also read some beginning volumes of the Comprehensive Mirror in Aid of Governance and Elementary Learning, but he couldn't remember much content from them, and he stopped studying in following years.

 In 1836, Nam Eung-jung attempted to enthrone one of the grandsons of Prince Euneon; the plot was exposed and he was executed.
 During the death of Queen Hyohyeon (consort of King Heonjong) in 1844, a conspiracy by Min Jin-yong to enthrone Yi Won-gyeong, Cheoljong's oldest half-brother, was exposed and led to Yi Won-gyeong's execution.
 Yi Won-gyeong's family, guilty by association, was again exiled to Ganghwa Island.